peers/peerjs/docs/api.md

 `function () { }`

-Emitted when the Peer object has closed it's connection with PeerServer so no more remote peer connections can be made or received.
+Emitted when the Peer object has closed its connection with PeerServer so no more remote peer connections can be made or received.

 To be extra certain that Peer objects clean up cleanly (and because it takes the WS server and DataChannel some time to realize that a Peer has disconnected), it is best to call `destroy()` on a Peer when it is no longer needed.